Accessories & Gifts For RV Owners They Will Actually Use

 The moon chair made by MacSports is one of the best on the market today.
 It has extra padding for maximum comfort and a heavy duty weight capacity of 375 lbs.

-If the RV owning or camping friend you want to get the perfect gift for has limited storage space you may want to consider getting them a camping chair that’s a little more lightweight and portable than a fancy oversized camp chair.
+If the RV owning or camping friend you want to get the perfect gift for has limited storage space, consider getting them a camping chair that’s a little more lightweight and portable than a fancy oversized camp chair.

-Backpacking chairs like the Helinox weigh only 1-2 lbs and collapse down to a very small size that’s not much larger than a pencil case.
+Backpacking chairs like the Helinox weigh only 1-2 lbs and collapse down to a tiny size that’s not much larger than a pencil case.

 They can expand into adult sized camp chairs and they are the perfect way to have some extra seating for visitors without taking up too much storage space.